Consultation Process

 Stage overview

 Stage 2 is when will carry out our formal statutory consultation in line with the formal requirements of the Planning Act 2008.
 During the statutory consultation, public consultation events will be held at venues local to the Project and materials will be made available to provide members of the public the opportunity to comment on our proposals.
+This is currently scheduled to take place in spring 2026.

 These comments, received in the two consultations, will inform our project design before we submit our DCO application to the Planning Inspectorate.
 More information regarding the DCO process can be accessed on the Planning Inspectorate website.